Obama White House portrait to be unveiled at Sept. 7 event

-WASHINGTON (AP) — Barack Obama 's presidential portrait will be unveiled at the White House in a September ceremony hosted by his former No. 2, President Joe Biden.
+Barack Obama's presidential portrait will be unveiled at the White House in a September ceremony hosted by his former No. 2, President Joe Biden.

 Portraits of the former president and Michelle Obama will be presented in the East Room, as is traditional, on Sept.
 7, White House press secretary Karine Jean-Pierre said Thursday.